-- A dedicated Internal Audit Service forms part of the system of Internal Audit for the Authority.
+- 1. A dedicated Internal Audit Service forms part of the system of Internal Audit for the Authority.
 The Service is part of the Internal Audit, Risk and Corporate Fraud Division of Durham County Council.
-Service delivery is by way of a Service Level Agreement that is in place through to 31 March 2020.
-The Service is led by the Chief Internal Auditor and Corporate Fraud Manager with day to day provision being overseen by an Audit and Fraud Manager.
+Service delivery is by way of a Service Level Agreement that is in place through to 31 March 2022.
+The Service is led by the Chief Internal Auditor and Corporate Fraud Manager with day to day provision being overseen by an Audit Manager.
 The Service works closely with those Officers and staff of the Authority tasked with governance, assurance and risk management. - 2.
-The Audit and Fraud Manager reports directly to the Head of Corporate Resources but also has direct access to the Chief Fire Officer and Audit and Risk Committee. - 3.
-At the start of 2017/18 the team comprised of 18 approved posts (16.35FTE) plus the Chief Internal Auditor and Corporate Fraud Manager. - 4.
-The Vision for the Internal Audit Service is described in the Annual Internal Audit Plan, the Service Terms of Reference (TOR) within the Internal Audit Charter and defines the principles of how it operates in delivering the Service to the Authority.
+The Audit Manager reports directly to the Deputy Chief Executive but also has direct access to the Chief Fire Officer and Audit and Finance Committee. - 3.
+At the start of 2021/22 the team comprised of 17 approved posts (16.35FTE) plus the Chief Internal Auditor and Corporate Fraud Manager. - 4.
+The vision for the Internal Audit Service is described in the Annual Internal Audit Plan, the Service Terms of Reference (TOR) within the Internal Audit Charter and defines the principles of how it operates in delivering the Service to the Authority.
 The TOR provides appropriate arrangements to ensure the Service is sufficiently independent and objective and that there is access to all information and people required to discharge its responsibilities.
-The Charter and TOR were last presented to the Service Leadership Team on 10 July 2017 and Audit and Risk Committee on 27 July 2017.
-They were refreshed at that time to reflect revisions to the Public Sector Internal Audit Standards (PSIAS) which Internal Audit works to and which became effective from 01 April 2017. - 5.
-Arrangements for investigation work are defined in the policies and procedures for Counter Fraud and Confidential Reporting (Whistleblowing) and the Audit and Fraud Manager works closely with the Head of Corporate Resources.
-A summary of work undertaken is provided for the Audit and Risk Committee in the Annual Fraud and Corruption Report.
+The Charter and TOR were last presented to the then Audit and Finance Committee on 24 March 2022. - 5.
+Arrangements for investigation work are defined in the policies and procedures for Counter Fraud and Confidential Reporting (Whistleblowing) and the Audit Manager works closely with the Deputy Chief Executive.
+A summary of work undertaken is provided for the Audit and Finance Committee in the Annual Fraud and Corruption Report.